matrix-org/matrix-rust-sdk/UPGRADING-0.5-to-0.6.md

 ### Refresh Tokens

 This release now [supports `refresh_token`s][refresh tokens PR] as part of the [`Session`][session].
 It is implemented with a default-flag in serde so deserializing a previously serialized Session (e.g. in a store) will work as before.
-As part of `refresh_token` support, you can now configure the client via `ClientBuilder.request_refresh_token()` to refresh the access token automagicaly on certain failures or do it manually by calling `client.refresh_access_token()` yourself.
+As part of `refresh_token` support, you can now configure the client via `ClientBuilder.request_refresh_token()` to refresh the access token automagically on certain failures or do it manually by calling `client.refresh_access_token()` yourself.
 Auto-refresh is _off_ by default.

 You can stay informed about updates on the access token by listening to `client.session_tokens_signal()`.

 ### Further changes

- - [`MessageOptions`][message options] has been upated to Matrix 1.3 by making the `from` parameter optional (and function signatures have been updated, too).
+ - [`MessageOptions`][message options] has been updated to Matrix 1.3 by making the `from` parameter optional (and function signatures have been updated, too).
 You can now request the server sends you messages from the first one you are allowed to have received.
  - `client.user_id()` is not a `future` anymore.
 Remove any `.await` you had behind it.
  - `verified()`, `blacklisted()` and `deleted()` on `matrix_sdk::encryption::identities::Device` have been renamed with a `is_` prefix.
  - `verified()` on `matrix_sdk::encryption::identities::UserIdentity`, too has been prefixed with `is_` and thus is onw called `is_verified()`.